MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_Azure_Deployments_Using_Resource_Manager_Templates.md

 ## Lab overview

-In this lab, you will create an Azure Resource Manager (ARM) template and modularize it by using the linked template concept.
-You will then modify the main deployment template to call the linked template and updated dependencies, and finally deploy the templates to Azure.
+In this lab, you'll create an Azure Resource Manager (ARM) template and modularize it using the linked template concept.
+You'll then modify the main deployment template to call the linked template and updated dependencies and finally deploy the templates to Azure.

 ## Objectives

 After you complete this lab, you will be able to:

-- Create Resource Manager template
+- Create a Resource Manager template.
-- Create a Linked template for storage resources
+- Create a Linked template for storage resources.
-- Upload Linked Template to Azure Blob Storage and generate SAS token
+- Upload Linked Template to Azure Blob Storage and generate SAS token.
-- Modify the main template to call Linked template
+- Modify the main template to call the Linked template.
-- Modify main template to update dependencies
+- Modify the main template to update dependencies.
-- Deploy resources to Azure using linked templates
+- Deploy resources to Azure using linked templates.

 ## Estimated timing: 60 minutes